Diagnosis and treatment options for chronic low back pain

 Many people suffer from chronic lower back pain.
 In fact, most adults over the age of 60 have experienced some degree of lower back pain in their lifetime.
-This is because the lower back is prone to developing degenerative spine conditions caused by normal wear and tear over time.
+This is because the lower back is prone to developing degenerative spine conditions caused by normal wear over time.

-While chronic lower back pain may be common, many people feel alone when suffering through the pain and symptoms caused by spine conditions in the lumbar spine (lower back).
+While chronic lower back pain may be common, many people feel alone when suffering from the pain and symptoms caused by spine conditions in the lumbar spine (lower back).
 If you are burdened with chronic lower back pain, you understand that these symptoms can sometimes be unbearable, preventing you from enjoying your daily activities and sometimes even limiting your daily mobility.

 Diagnosing chronic lower back pain

 Most degenerative spine conditions develop in the lumbar spine, which is categorized as five vertebrae called L1 to L5.
 Although, some people have six lumbar vertebrae, which is called a transitional vertebra.
 This region makes up the lower back and is responsible for allowing the body to twist, bend and stand straight.
 Because the lumbar is the bottom portion of the spine, it naturally holds the majority of the body’s weight.
 For this reason, the lumbar spine is prone to compression and the natural deterioration of the aging process.

 Between each vertebra in the spine is a disc, which is the gel-like center that acts as a shock absorber for the spine’s movement.
 As we age, pressure increases on the vertebrae and the discs are squeezed, causing them to herniate or bulge.
 Many problems that induce chronic back pain can arise from disc weakness.
 Other possible contributing factors are poor lifting techniques, improper posture, excess body weight and arthritis.